-This technical integration guide describes how to integrate a PAM RADIUS Plug-in and Identity as a Service.
-Although this document specifically covers the PAM RADIUS Plug-in, the information provided applies to all Redhat Linux 8, 9.
-The aim of this integration is to provide strong, second-factor authentication for your PAM RADIUS Plug-in solution using Identity as a Service.
+This technical integration guide describes how to integrate a PAM RADIUS and Identity as a Service.
+Although this document specifically covers the PAM RADIUS, the information provided applies to RHELL 8 and RHEL 9.
+The aim of this integration is to provide strong, second-factor authentication for your PAM RADIUS solution using Identity as a Service.

 Before you begin, review the following: